rweigel/phys260/Kirchhoffs_Laws/Kirchhoffs_Laws.md

 3. Which value for $I$ found above is correct?

    \ifsolutions
-   **Answer**: Both are correct.
+   **Answer**: Both are correct and consistent.
 A negative current is equivalent to a positive current in the opposite direction.
+(You may recall from mechanics that when solving static equilibrium problems, you assume a direction for an unknown force $F$ on an object in a free-body diagram, sum all of the forces on it, and then solve for the unknown force.
+If the solution gives a negative $F$, you assumed the wrong direction for $F$.)
    \else
    \vspace{3em}
    \fi